Committed to sustainability

 Production: Ecologically correct

 Gearing production processes towards sustainability is crucial to the success of gelatine manufacturers, both ecologically as well as economically.
-The raw materials used to make gelatine and collagen peptide are 100 per cent natural and depend upon a healthy and intact environment.
+The raw materials used to make gelatine and collagen peptides are 100 per cent natural and depend upon a healthy and intact environment.
 For this reason, manufacturers and producers are very interested in long-term environmental protection.
 Over the last few years, European gelatine manufacturers have invested heavily in updating their production facilities and optimising technical processes to make efficient use of resources.

-Sustainability already begins with the fact that gelatine and collagen peptide are made with the by-products of the meat processing industry.
+Sustainability already begins with the fact that gelatine and collagen peptides are made with the by-products of the meat processing industry.
 Thus giving added value for millions of farmers in the EU.
 Furthermore, technical improvements of the manufacturing process itself have led to a decrease of fossil fuel usage, water use and CO2 emissions – despite a simultaneous increase in production volume.
 This reduction of their ecological footprint is one of the primary positive contributions of gelatine manufacturers to meeting the environmental targets set by the Paris agreement for the European Union.

 Putting valuable by-products to good use

-The by-products from the production and refining processes of gelatine and collagen peptide undergoes further processing.
-This makes good economic sense considering the volume of the by-products is about two times the volume of the gelatine and collagen peptide products.
+The by-products from the production and refining processes of gelatine and collagen peptides undergoes further processing.
+This makes good economic sense considering the volume of the by-products is about two times the volume of the gelatine and collagen peptides products.
 The by-products can be divided into three groups.
 The high-quality proteins, for example, are used as ingredients for pet food to enhance its nutritional value, while the especially high purity fats are used as a raw material in oleochemistry industry or for biodiesel production, which in turn helps reduce CO2 emissions.
 The minerals are added to fertilisers, transformed into anti-corrosive agents or used to protect casting moulds in steel construction.
 It is almost impossible to put residues to better use.

 Fresh, clean water is also an important resource that should not be wasted.
 The wastewater that is generated during the gelatine manufacturing process is returned to nature – often cleaner than it was before.
 In order to achieve this, the wastewater is pre-cleaned to remove any recyclable materials before being discharged to wastewater treatment plants.